BAM FM Ltd

 A strategy for growth

 “FSI’s Concept has played its part.
-Concept Evolution and its ‘extensions’ (Reach, Connect, GO) have proved to be in the right place at the right time as we have needed them,” Reid continues.
+Concept Evolution and its ‘extensions’ (Concept Reach, Concept Connect, FSI GO) have proved to be in the right place at the right time as we have needed them,” Reid continues.

 “Our new acquisition’s operations required a high rate of supplier and customer transactions compared to our concession services.
 We have adapted, with the support of FSI, to handle the logistics of both the highly reactive nature of directing mobile resources and suppliers, plus the associated demands of managing WIP and invoicing for this.